 If you are unable to Minecraft even for changing the option as done above, we can manually change the VBO option by editing the configuration file.
 Follow the steps below:

 - Navigate to the temporary folder we just delete above in the solution.
-Open it and search for the txt file txt.
+Open it and search for the txt file options.txt.

-- One you have opened the file in a text editor, change the line
+- Once you have opened the file in a text editor, change the line

 - Save changes and exit.
 Restart your computer and check if the issue got resolved.

 If your game keeps crashing in the middle when playing, we can try changing the JVM arguments passed.
 These are enabled by default in some cases but have a mistake of a single letter.
-This enables users having less capable graphic cards have the most out of Minecraft.
+This enables users having less capable graphics cards that have the most out of Minecraft.

 - Open your Minecraft and click on Edit profile present at the bottom left side of the screen.